Anjool Maldé Awards 2022

 Head of Jazz Malcolm Edmonstone:

 "Inês gave a recital of the highest quality, displaying a mastery not only of her voice and musical craft, but of material that had a true depth, that went beyond its musical significance and gave a narrative on a much wider level.
 The panel commented that if this recital had been an album, it would be one to revisit time and again - indeed we very much look forward to hearing what is next for this most talented musician."
 Inês:: Thank you so much - it feels so good to have my work appreciated.
 Check out my band here

 Starting with the 3 inaugural awards at launch in 2010 (scroll down to 2010 Awards alongside) the Trust now makes 6 annual Awards to outstanding graduate age individuals among the UK's brightest best.
 Each Award celebrates a theme that captivated Jools' own interests and ambitions and comprises a certificate of special achievement and generous prize money.
-Some 90 worthy winners have benefitted with these awards thus far.
+Over 100 worthy winners have benefitted with these awards thus far.

 The 6 Awards are: